limeng-1234/limeng-1234.github.io/_pages/about.md

-I am currently a PhD candidate in Control Science and Engineering at Tongji University, expected to graduate in 2024 under the supervision of Professor Chen Hong. [this Github repository](https://github.com/staeiou/staeiou.github.io).
+I am currently a PhD candidate in Control Science and Engineering at Tongji University, expected to graduate in 2024 under the supervision of Professor Chen Hong.
+You can also find my CV here[Li Meng's Curriculum Vitae](../assets/curriculum_vitae.pdf).

 Research Interests:
 ======